piitaya/lovelace-mushroom-themes/README.md

 [![hacs][hacs-badge]][hacs-url]

+🚨 Mushroom theme is not needed anymore if you have Home Assistant 2022.11 `version`!
+If you use Mushroom Square theme, you can keep it, otherwise, you can uninstall it.

 Mushroom themes allow you to customize your Mushroom dashboard using [Home Assistant][home-assistant] themes.

 > ⚠️ It's only a theme!
 You need to install [Mushroom][mushroom] if you want to use Mushroom cards!